 - Appropriate for temporary long-term employment (up to six years), or possibly permanent appointments

 - Coordinated by UCCS Human Resources which consults with the CU-Boulder ISSS office

 See the UC-Boulder/UCCS H-1B Scholar Procedures resource page for more information and procedures.

 - Coordinated by UCCS Human Resources which consults with the CU-Boulder ISSS office.

 It is not unusual for departments to also hire recently graduated students who are on student visas.
 There are two types of student visas: F-1 and J-1, and both types have mechanisms whereby the students can obtain work permission after their graduation.

 F-1 Optional Practical Training (OPT)

 OPT allows students to work in their major field of study, for a period not to exceed 12 months.
 F-1 students must apply for the OPT with the Department of Homeland Security, and when approved, will have an Employment Authorization card in hand with validity dates.
-If their EAD card is not sponsored by UCCS, (and they are from another university/institution), please have the individuals complete check-in processes with the GEO office when they arrive on campus.
+If their EAD card is not sponsored by UCCS, (and they are from another university/institution), please have the individuals complete check-in processes with International Affairs when they arrive on campus.